Thursday, September 20, 2012

 10 cups hot water

-* You can use as little as 1 Tbsp.
-It depends on how you like your beans.
+* You can use as little as 1 Tbsp. of salt It depends on how you like your beans, and if you soak them first or not.

 DIRECTIONS